Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 View walking across Lambeth Bridge, London, England, UK

-The bridge that straddles the river today dates to 1932 and is marked by obelisks at either end topped with pinecones.
+MAP.
+There has been a water crossing at the site of Lambeth Bridge since the 1800s.
+The span that straddles the river today dates to 1932 and is marked by obelisks at either end topped with pinecones.

 #26 Palace of Westminster Parliament Building